-If you have no idea why Welcome to Twin Peaks is geeking out over reaching its 3-year-old goal of 51,201 likes on Facebook today, then I’m sorry to say you’re probably not that big of a Twin Peaks fan.
+If you have no idea why Welcome to Twin Peaks is geeking out over reaching its 3-year-old goal of 51,201 likes on Facebook today, March 24, 2014, then you’re probably not that big of a Twin Peaks fan.
+No offense.
 But for the very few readers in need of a reminder, here’s that very reason…

 The “Welcome to Twin Peaks” sign reads “Population 51,201” and if you haven’t, you should memorize that number as it’s the answer to a classic Twin Peaks trivia question.
 It was supposed to be only a fraction of that, but afraid its viewers wouldn’t be able to relate to such a small town, ABC demanded Twin Peaks to be more populated.
 So David Lynch and Mark Frost appended a “1” at the end.

-Right in time to celebrate the milestone of reaching an audience that equals the population of our favorite town in the Pacific Northwest, I was able to track down the artist who painted the monumental Welcome to Twin Peaks sign 25 years ago and ask him some questions.
+Right in time to celebrate the milestone of reaching a Facebook audience that equals the population of our favorite town in the Pacific Northwest, I was able to track down the artist who painted the monumental Welcome to Twin Peaks sign 25 years ago and ask him some questions.
 Before you scroll down to find the answer: NO, he doesn’t know its current location.
 My best guess would be a private residence somewhere in the Hollywood hills where the doorbell reads D. Lynch.
+UPDATE (2017): Knowing that Steven was hired to recreate the sign for the new Twin Peaks, we can assume the original is either lost or in bad shape.

 Who Painted The Welcome To Twin Peaks Sign?